agent007-cyber/genai-final_project/README.md

 ##Step-1

-upon cloning the repo first run the command called npm install to install all the packages i have used in my program
+upon cloning the repo first run the command below command to install all the packages I have used in my program <br>
+npm install

 ##step-2

-go to google ai studio and generate an api key and then create a file called .env and just copy the below command into the .env file with the api key you created<br>
+go to google ai studio and generate an api key and then paste the below command in the .env file which is required for the working of this project<br>
 GEMINI_API_KEY = your api key which you generated

 ##step-3

-in the terminal run the command below command to start the server <br>
+in the terminal run the below command to start the server <br>
 node server.js